 To increase the max. number of DMRS ports for PDSCH/PUSCH larger than Rel.15,

 Study whether/how to reuse the antenna port indication table in 38.212 as much as possible for both PDSCH and PUSCH

+Study the potential need for MU scheduling restrictions in the design of the enhanced antenna port indication table in 38.212 for DL PDSCH.

 Please provide your views on the above FL proposals.